- LAST REVIEWED: 05 January 2022

-Relatively succinct and broad overview of vegetation and plant ecology of the global savannas and dry forests that briefly covers touches on most issues surrounding the biogeography, ecology, and vegetation dynamics.
+Relatively succinct and broad overview of vegetation and plant ecology of the global savannas and dry forests that briefly touches on most issues surrounding biogeography, ecology, and vegetation dynamics.

 Mistry, Jay.
 2000.
 World savannas: Ecology and human use.
 Harlow, UK: Pearson Education.

-Provides a relatively comprehensive overview of global tropical savannas including those in west, east, and southern Africa, Australia, South America, and Southeast Asia.
+Provides a relatively comprehensive overview of global tropical savannas, including those in western, eastern, and southern Africa, Australia, South America, and Southeast Asia.
 It does not cover temperate savannas of North America.

 Solbrig, Otto T., Ernesto Medina, and Juan F. Silva, eds.
 1996.
 Biodiversity and savanna ecosystem processes: A global perspective.
 Ecological Studies 121.
 Berlin: Springer.